blockset-corp/walletkit/WalletKitKotlin/README.md

 ## Notes

 - While possible, the current iteration of the common Kotlin API is not binary compatible with the existing JVM or Swift libraries.
-- Android can be added atop the JVM implementation but requires some build configuration to support development environments without the Android SDK installed.